mdlog/nectiq/replit.md

 - June 26, 2025.
 Fixed Achievements menu text readability issues: changed all text colors from black to white (text-white dark:text-white) with font-semibold for all descriptions, progress indicators, targets, and labels to ensure maximum contrast and perfect readability against backgrounds
 - June 26, 2025.
 Changed "Completed Achievements" card background from white/green to grey (bg-gray-100 dark:bg-gray-800) for better visual distinction and improved design consistency
 - June 26, 2025.
 Fixed text color contrast in "Completed Achievements" section: updated title colors to text-gray-900 dark:text-gray-100 for proper visibility against grey background
+- June 26, 2025.
+Relocated Predict button from above price chart to below chart: moved from chart header to full-width button below chart area, enhanced with larger size and clearer "Make Prediction for [SYMBOL]" text for improved user experience and accessibility
 ```

 ## User Preferences